 Why we collect (and keep) your personal information

 When you apply for one of our products or request a service, we need to get to know you, so we collect your personal information (which includes credit-related information).
-We do this for the main purpose of assessing your application for finance and managing that finance, as well as for our internal operations, including risk management and portfolio analysis.
-We may also collect your personal information for the related purposes such as direct marketing and managing our relationship with you.
+We do this for the main purpose of assessing your application for finance and managing that finance, establishing your identity, contacting you, for internal operations (including portfolio management) managing our risk and to comply with our legal obligations.

 How we collect your personal information

 We collect most personal information directly from you when you progress or complete an application with us online at athena.com.au, or other surveys we make available and information you provide us over email or on the phone.

 From your co-borrower if you have a joint application

 If you have submitted a joint home loan application form, we will collect information at the time of application from either of the joint applicants where that applicant has entered information into the application on behalf of all applicants and it is therefore unreasonable or impractical for us to also collect that information directly from you.